Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Real Imaging Dataset

-First, we performed reconstruction using RKLD-WF (Alg. \ref{alg:WF-KLD}), WF-$\ell_2$\cite{candes2015phase} using $\ell_2$-loss function, TWF\cite{chen2017solving} using the Poisson-loss function and RWF\cite{zhang2016reshaped} using reshaped $\ell_2$-loss function, for all $5$ test images.
-We used the PhasePack Library\cite{chandra2019phasepack} to implement the WF-$\ell_2$, TWF and RWF algorithms.
-We ran $50$ MC simulations for each image.
-The average absolute value images obtained from the MC experiments at $\alpha = 5$ are shown in Figure \ref{fig:img0} without outliers, and in Figure \ref{fig:img1} with additive sparse outliers with $\theta = 1$.
-For all methods iterations are stopped at the equal number of iterations required by the RKLD-WF method.
-The corresponding $\text{ACC}_i$ vs. image index are provided in Figures \ref{fig:my_label}(a), and \ref{fig:my_label}(b), respectively.
-Most strikingly, in the presence of outliers, our RKLD-WF method, in this experiment, does not employ a truncation scheme whereas the Poisson-loss incorporates a truncation mechanism (the TWF algorithm \cite{chen2017solving}) to provide robustness, with standard WF serving as a control without truncation.
-As can be observed, although truncation and reshaping provide improvements over the WF-$\ell_2$ in the presence of outliers, RKLD without any truncation is capable of superior reconstruction performance at identical total computational complexity.
-This highlights the natural robustness of the RKLD minimization approach, which supports our motivations and main arguments.
+First, we performed reconstruction using the data free of outliers.
+Figure \ref{fig:img0} shows the average absolute value images obtained from the MC experiments at $\alpha = 5$.
+Furthermore, Figure \ref{fig:img1} shows the average images reconstructed using the data corrupted by outliers.
+The corresponding $\text{ACC}_i$ vs. image index are shown in Figures \ref{fig:my_label}(a) and \ref{fig:my_label}(b) for the cases of without and with the outliers, respectively.

+Most strikingly, our RKLD-WF method does not employ a truncation scheme in the presence of outliers.
+In contrast, the Poisson-loss incorporates a truncation mechanism (the TWF algorithm \cite{chen2017solving}) to provide robustness.
+Although truncation and reshaping provide improvements over the standard WF-$\ell_2$ in the presence of outliers, RKLD-WF shows superior reconstruction performance at identical total computational complexity without any truncation.
+This result highlights the natural robustness of the RKLD-based minimization , which supports our analysis in Section $3$ .

+Finally, Figure \ref{fig:CC} shows the $\text{ACC}_{\alpha}$ vs. the oversampling factor $\alpha$ for all four algorithms to demonstrate the sample efficiency.
+Here, we performed reconstructions by randomly sampling measurements for different choices of $\alpha \in \{5, 10, 20, 25, 40\}$.
+It can be seen that the RKLD-WF algorithm has a higher correlation coefficient than those of the other three algorithms for smaller values of the oversampling factor.
+This observation shows that RKLD-WF provides superior recovery in sample-starved regions.